Innovation plays a critical role in attaining sustainable growth in the Logistics industry

 The eternal themes remain relevant even at this time – costs, resources, general capacities, and geopolitical challenges.
 Not only is Europe on the way to transitioning into a new era of energy production and use, but We are also currently hearing a buzzword everywhere – resilience.

-If we take these topics and look at the Logistics industry in Europe, then cost explosions, the switch to electromobility, more fairness in the supply chain through new laws and traceability, a shortage of skilled workers (i.e. the general situation in the labour market), trade restrictions for climate protection and much more create together a colourful basket of challenges that need to be tackled.
+If we take these topics and look at the logistics industry in Europe, then cost explosions, the switch to electromobility, more fairness in the supply chain through new laws and traceability, a shortage of skilled workers (i.e. the general situation in the labour market), trade restrictions for climate protection and much more create together a colourful basket of challenges that need to be tackled.

 As colourful as the basket of challenges is, the strategic approaches must be as comprehensive and smart as possible.
 This is very easily said and yet so incredibly difficult to implement.
 I think that tried and tested recipes have to give way to new, innovative approaches and collaborate with them.
 So, one approach is government financing programs in targeted education and infrastructure projects.
 Extensive and sensible introduction and use of modern technologies is another aspect.
 This includes more efforts in digitalisation.
-Shortening approval procedures for innovations, including Logistics, would be helpful, as would completely new forms of cooperation between researchers, legislators, authorities, and economic operators.
+Shortening approval procedures for innovations, including logistics, would be helpful, as would completely new forms of cooperation between researchers, legislators, authorities, and economic operators.
 The principle of the community approach practised in our industry should receive more attention when developing common strategies.